ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 On the Welcome page, click ``Check for updates`` and install any available
    updates.

 #.
-Install the latest version of Strawbery Perl, which enables you to build
+Install the latest version of Strawberry Perl, which enables you to build
    LaTeX files, accepting the default installation location (``C:\Strawberry\``).

 #.
 In the Command Prompt window, type ``perl-v`` to test that your installation is